rpmuller/ePubs/WesternPhilosophy.md

 him, when he saw a hand from heaven touching him.
 He was cured of leprosy, and gave up worshipping idols.
-Then "with all his satraps, the Senate, his nobles and the whole Roman people he thought it good to grant supreme power to the See of Peter/' and superiority over Antioch, Alexandria, Jerusalem, and Constantinople.
+Then "with all his satraps, the Senate, his nobles and the whole Roman people he thought it good to grant supreme power to the See of Peter," and superiority over Antioch, Alexandria, Jerusalem, and Constantinople.
 He then built a church in his palace of the Lateran.
 On the Pope he conferred his crown, tiara, and imperial garments.
 1 I am quoting t still unpublished book, Th* Firti Europe.